Today’s workforce is changing.

-Marketing Manager – marketing managers work to increase sales and profitability by estimating the demand for products and services, developing marketing campaigns and helping companies expand into new markets and acquire new customers.
-Between now and 2026, marketing manager positions are expected to grow by 10%.
-The median annual wage is $129,380 as of May 2017.2
+- Marketing Manager – marketing managers work to increase sales and profitability by estimating the demand for products and services, developing marketing campaigns and helping companies expand into new markets and acquire new customers.
+Between 2018 and 2028, marketing manager positions are expected to grow by 8%.
+The median annual wage is $135,900 as of 2019, according to the BLS.

-Public Relations and Fundraising Manager – PR managers create and manage an organization’s public and media relations programs to maintain a favorable brand image for the company they represent.
-Job growth is projected to grow by 10% between 2016 and 2026.
-The median annual wage is $111,280 as of May 2017.2
+- Public Relations and Fundraising Manager – PR managers create and manage an organization’s public and media relations programs to maintain a favorable brand image for the company they represent.
+Job growth is projected at 8% from 2018 to 2028, according to the BLS.
+The median annual wage is $116,180 as of 2019.

-Market Research Analyst – a market research analyst gathers and analyzes market data to provide information for product design, marketing campaigns and opportunities for market growth, including new products, new retail locations or changes needed throughout delivery or the supply chain.
-Growth is projected at 23% between 2016 and 2026 with a current median annual wage of $63,790, as of 2019, according to the BLS.
+- Market Research Analyst – a market research analyst gathers and analyzes market data to provide information for product design, marketing campaigns and opportunities for market growth, including new products, new retail locations or changes needed throughout delivery or the supply chain.
+Growth is projected at 20% between 2018 and 2028 with a median annual wage of $63,790, as of 2019, according to the BLS.

 A BA in Business Administration with a Specialization in Management presents an overview of the disciplines of management, including staffing, strategy, planning and leadership as well as focusing on managing in a global economy.
 Career options include:

-Management Analyst – management analysts are responsible for improving an organization’s efficiency and performance in a variety of areas.
+- Management Analyst – management analysts are responsible for improving an organization’s efficiency and performance in a variety of areas.
 They often specialize in a particular area, such as technology, corporate structure or inventory management.
-Management analysts are expected to grow by 14% between 2018 and 2028, according to the BLS, and the median annual salary is $82,450 as of May 2017.2
+Management analysts positions are expected to grow by 14% between 2018 and 2028, according to the BLS, and the median annual salary is $85,260 as of 2019.

 A BA in Human Resources Management focuses on business fundamentals such as accounting, finance, marketing and more, while incorporating specialized human resources topics such as hiring and recruitment, training and development, and compensation and benefits.